Top 10 Breakup Movies Ever Made

 1. Annie Hall (1977)

 Break-up or no break-up, ‘Annie Hall’ is the finest film to watch if you’ve ever been in a relationship.
 I believe closure, no matter how toxic a relationship might have been is the best method to overcome it.
 ‘Annie Hall’ is a great satire on love, life, sex, the human condition and every other thing Woody Allen‘s wits could have a rendezvous with.
-The movie proves one thing : no matter how close two people might be, no matter how perfect they maybe for each other, sometimes “life” happens and there’s nothing you can do about it.
+The movie proves one thing : no matter how close two people might be, no matter how perfect they may be for each other, sometimes “life” happens, and there’s nothing you can do about it.
 We are in constant need of the “eggs” and in this pursuit we may have to crack open some people and get cracked.
 Life is not an ideal situation, that can be solved by a formula with prescribed conditions.
 Maybe realizing that, despite being in an already messed up phase is better than not realizing that and continuing to face such adversities.
 There’s a line by Allen’s character in the movie, “Hey, don’t knock masturbation.
-It’s sex with someone I love” and though this is a weird way of putting it, but the message is clear, learn to embrace yourself.
+It’s sex with someone I love,” and though this is a weird way of putting it, the message is clear: learn to embrace yourself.

 Read More: Best Steampunk Movies of All Time